freeradical13/freeradical13.github.io/index.md

 [Vaccines][] are injections of antigens (often without an activated pathogen) which stimulate the primary immune response and confer active immunity.

 [Passive immunity][] is the transfer (or injection, e.g. [antiserums][] such as [antivenoms][] and [antitoxins][]) of antibodies which last temporarily.

-### Heart

-The [heart][] is an organ that pumps blood through the circulatory system.

-[Arteriosclerosis][] is the thickening, hardening and loss of elasticity of the walls of arteries.

-[Atherosclerosis][] is a type of arteriosclerosis where the thickening of the cell wall is caused by a build up of a fatty plaque.

 ### Lipoproteins